Limnoria/Limnoria-doc/develop/plugin_tutorial.rst

     Does your plugin need to be threaded? [y/n] n

-    What is your real name, so I can fill in the copyright and license appropriately?
-Daniel DiPaolo
+    What is your name, so I can fill in the copyright and license appropriately?
+John Doe

-    Your new plugin template is in the Random directory.

-It's that simple!
-Well, that part of making the minimal plugin is that simple.
-You should now have a directory with a few files in it, so let's take a look at each of those files and see what they're used for.
+    Do you wish to use Supybot's license for your plugin? [y/n] y

+    Please provide a short description of the plugin: This plugin contains commands relating to random numbers, including random sampling from a list and a simple dice roller.

 README.md
 ==========
-Open the file with notepad just as if it was a .txt file.
-In `README.md` you put exactly what the boilerplate text says to put in
-there:

-    Insert a description of your plugin here, with any notes, etc. about using it.

-A brief overview of exactly what the purpose of the plugin is supposed to do is really all that is needed here.
-Also, if this plugin requires any third-party Python modules, you should definitely mention those here.
-You don't have to describe individual commands or anything like that, as those are defined within the plugin code itself as you'll see later.
-You also don't need to acknowledge any of the developers of the plugin as those too are handled elsewhere.

-For our Random plugin, let's make :file:`README.md` say this:

-    This plugin contains commands relating to random numbers, and
-    includes: a simple random number generator, the ability to pick a random number from within a range, a command for returning a random sampling from a list of items, and a simple dice roller.

-And now you know what's in store for the rest of this tutorial, we'll be writing all of that in one Limnoria plugin, and you'll be surprised at just how simple it is!
+This is the README page people will see when they download your plugin or view it from a source control website.
+It's helpful to include a brief summary of what the plugin does here, as well as list any third-party dependencies.

+The :command:`supybot-plugin-create` wizard should have already filled in the README with the summary you provided.

 __init__.py
 ===========
 The next file we'll look at is :file:`__init__.py`.
-If you're familiar with the Python import mechanism, you'll know what this file is for.
-If you're not, think of it as sort of the "glue" file that pulls all the files in this directory together when you load the plugin.
-It's also where there are a few administrative items live that you really need to maintain.
+If you're not so familiar with the Python import mechanism, think of it as sort of the "glue" file that pulls all the files in the plugin directory together when you load it.
+There are also a few administrative items here that can be queried from the bot, such as the plugin's author and contact info.

-Let's go through the file.
-For the first 30 lines or so, you'll see the copyright notice that we use for our plugins, only with your name in place (as prompted in :command:`supybot-plugin-create`).
-Feel free to use whatever license you choose, we don't feel particularly attached to the boilerplate code so it's yours to license as you see fit even if you don't modify it.
+At the top of the file you'll see the copyright header, with your name added as prompted in :command:`supybot-plugin-create`.
+Feel free to use whatever license you choose: the default is the bot's 3-clause BSD.
 For our example, we'll leave it as is.

-The plugin docstring immediately follows the copyright notice and it (like :file:`README.txt`) tells you precisely what it should contain:
+The plugin docstring immediately follows the copyright notice and it (like :file:`README.md`) tells you precisely what it should contain:

-    Add a description of the plugin (to be presented to the user inside the wizard) here.
-This should describe *what* the plugin does.

 The "wizard" that it speaks of is the :command:`supybot-wizard` script that is used to create working Limnoria config file.
 I imagine that in meeting the